Author: CalUrbanist

 Sonoma Marin Area Rail Transit

 The North Bay’s SMART is a new kind of commuter rail for Northern California, one that holds promise for similar suburban areas in North America.
-Diesel Multiple Unit or DMU trains like SMART’s, or better yet, the European-standard lightweight railcars used by eBART (as well as Sprinter in North San Diego County) might be thought of as “diesel light rail,” a relatively inexpensive way to introduce medium-capacity passenger rail service to existing rights-of-way in corridors with moderate transit demand.
+Diesel Multiple Unit or DMU trains like SMART’s, or better yet, the European-standard lightweight railcars used by eBART (as well as Sprinter in North San Diego County) might be thought of as “diesel light rail,” a relatively inexpensive way to introduce medium-capacity passenger rail to existing rights-of-way in corridors with moderate transit demand.
 SMART is also one of the most beautiful rail lines in North America, running as it does through the rolling green hills of the North Bay, and it serves the series of historic downtowns that grew up around depots on the old Northwestern Pacific Railroad.

 > View high-resolution PDF